ThorNolan/AJAX-Gif-Finder/README.md

 ## How to Use the Site

 1. In the empty search bar, type in a keyword relating to whichever type of gif you're trying to see!
+This will then appear as a button that can be clicked to generate 10 more relevant gifs.

 2. The page will filter out certain results based on rating, and then populate the page with gifs based on your search.